 - The newest one is located inside Country Club Centre near Shoppers Drug Mart (3200 N. Island Hwy)

-Suitable Age: Any age, but the free activities offered by the library are most suitable for Preschool aged children or younger.
+Suitable Age: Any age, but the virtual storytimes offered by the library are most suitable for Preschool-aged children.

 Take a Dip

 Location(s): There are two indoor pools to choose from.
 (Nanaimo also has an outdoor pool that is operational in the summer).

 - The Aquatic Centre – 741 Third Street